15 BEST Hiking Poles To Save Your Knees

 Three Section Telescoping

-Chances are if you’ve been hiking, you’ve seen three section telescoping hiking poles.
-They are the most common trail poles due to their packability, versatility, and various added features.
+Chances are, if you’ve been hiking, you’ve seen three-section telescoping hiking poles.
+They are the most common trail poles due to their packability, versatility, and added features.
+While not quite as durable as the two-section hiking poles, they tend to be inherently lighter and will do the job for most backpackers.

 Folding or Z Style